iona-b/blog-posts/Creating a Portfolio Website Using GitHub Pages and React Part 1/README.md

 ### 3. It keeps you coding
 As any fellow bootcamp grad knows, completing an intensive program is tough and it can be really tempting to take a break from coding.
 While it's definitely a good idea to take a couple of days off every now and then, you should never stop coding altogether.
 It can seem hard to find time to code, especially given how much you have to do when beginning your job search, for instance trying to put your resume together, getting those project demo videos recorded, and developing your network.
 For me, creating my portfolio website was a great opportunity to feel as though I was working on my job search while still keeping my coding skills sharp.
-It also gives you the opportunity to learn new things, shows employers that you're still working on projects, and keeps your GitHub contributions in the green
+It also gives you the opportunity to learn new things, shows employers that you're still working on projects, and keeps your GitHub contributions in the green.

 ### 4. It's fun!